dgraph-io/badger/README.md

 key-value stores like [RocksDB](https://github.com/facebook/rocksdb).

 ## Project Status
-We are currently gearing up for a [v1.0 release][v1-milestone].
-We recently introduced transactions which involved a major API change.To use the previous version of the APIs, please use [tag v0.8][v0.8].
+We introduced transactions in [v0.9.0] which involved a major API change.To use the previous version of the APIs, please use [tag v0.8.1][v0.8.1].
 This tag can be specified via the Go dependency tool you're using.

 [v1-milestone]: https://github.com/dgraph-io/badger/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0
-[v0.8]: /tree/v0.8
+[v0.8.1]: /tree/v0.8.1
+[v0.9.0]: /tree/v0.9.0

+We are currently gearing up for a [v1.0 release][v1-milestone].

 ## Table of Contents
  * [Getting Started](#getting-started)